 ✯ Early-Literacy Reforms: One of the biggest challenges facing our education system is the need to improve literacy among our young students.
 Research consistently shows that achieving literacy early in life is crucial to future academic success.
 Fortunately, a series of reforms and programs have been implemented in recent years with the goal of enhancing early-age literacy, including Read by 3rd Grade, Zoom Schools, Victory Schools, and Weighted Student Funding.
 I will continue to champion these new programs.

 ✯ Funding: Building and maintaining a high-quality public education system requires the right resources.
 As Governor, I will ensure that Nevada’s public education system is properly funded — we will never go backwards from our current levels of education spending.
+In fact, we’ve promised to work to invest $500 million in new funds in education to ensure our students have everything they need to succeed.

 I applaud Nevada’s policymakers, especially Governor Sandoval, for their unwavering commitment to improving public education here in Nevada.
 I believe the steps they have taken have started us on the right track.
 As Governor, I look forward to building on their success and continuing to create the first-rate public education system our children need and deserve.